Unity-Technologies/unityscript2csharp/readme.md

 1. Keep in mind that you'll have best results (i.e, a smoother conversion process) if your UnityScripts have  *#pragma strict* applied to them.

-1. Launch Unity editor and make sure you allow APIUpdater to run and update any obsolete API usages.
+1. Launch Unity editor (**preferably, 5.6x**) and make sure you allow APIUpdater to run and update any obsolete API usages.
 This is necessary to avoid compilation errors during the conversion.

 Next step is to run the application (UnityScript2CSharp.exe) passing the path to the project (**-p**) the Unity root installation folder (**-u**) and any additional assembly references (**-r**) used by the UnityScript scripts.
 Bellow you can find a list of valid command line arguments and their meaning: